lapamatoz/Lambda-R-model/README.md

-# Code to Compute Solutions and to Generate Figures for Flat Friedmann Differential Equation
+# Manual and Code to Compute Solutions and to Generate Figures for Flat Friedmann Differential Equation

 See the PDF-file.